Interested in submitting a proposal for joint research funding?

 Applied Research: Environmental Remediation & Treatment of Metabolic Diseases

-least two PIs from the UC system and at least one from IPN.
-Selected projects are eligible for up to USD $37,500 in funding per year over two years from Alianza MX, with matching funds for research at IPN.
+Alianza MX launched a joint call for research proposals with the National Polytechnic Institute (IPN) in 2024.
+Selected projects were eligible for up to USD $37,500 in funding per year over two years from Alianza MX, with matching funds for research at IPN.

 2023-24 CALL FOR PROPOSALS